 Who are they for?

 Many apprentices are school leavers and young people, but there is no upper age limit.
 If you’re over 16, living in England and not in full time education then an apprenticeship could be perfect for you.
-An Apprentice must spend at least 50% of their working hours in England over the duration of their apprenticeship and not be in full-time education.
+An Apprentice must spend at least 50% of their working hours in England over the duration of their apprenticeship.
+They cannot be in full-time education.
 Employers can offer apprenticeships to new entrants or use them to grow talent from among current employees.
 Apprenticeships equip individuals with the necessary skills, knowledge and behaviour they need for specific job roles, future employment and progression.

 Benefits of hiring apprentices

 Apprentices provide many benefits to your business.
-They can provide you with an extra pair of hands, help to reduce staff turnover and allow you to grown your own, well trained, employees of the future.
-According to the National Apprenticeship Service, “Employers who have an established apprenticeship programme reported that productivity in their workplace had improved by 76% whilst 75% reported that apprenticeships improved the quality of their product or service”.
+They can provide you with an extra pair of hands and help to reduce staff turnover.
+Also they allow you to grown your own, well trained, employees of the future.
+According to the National Apprenticeship Service, “Employers who have an established apprenticeship programme reported that productivity in their workplace had improved by 76%.
+Furthermore 75% reported that apprenticeships improved the quality of their product or service”.
 Hiring an Apprentice can also significantly reduce your recruitment costs.